Hiking Table Mountain in Cape Town – Our Honest Experience & Tips

 Is it free to hike Table Mountain?

-When is the best time to hike Table Mountain?
+What’s the best time of year to hike Table Mountain?

 What happens if the cable car closes?